Coronavirus digest: WHO rebukes China for blocking investigator entry | DW | 05.01.2021

 France has seen about a dozen cases of the more contagious UK-discovered variant of the coronavirus, Health Minister Olivier Veran said on Tuesday.

-Veran also told RTL radio that the high level of coronavirus infections in France made easing current COVID-19 related restrictions unlikely.
+Veran also told RTL radio that the high level of coronavirus infections in France made easing current COVID-related restrictions unlikely.

 Switzerland has promised that all of its citizens who wish to be vaccinated will be able to receive a shot by summer.
 Health officials are in discussions to secure up to 1.5 millions doses of the vaccine from various manufacturers.